cartant/rxjs-spy/README.md

 }
 ```

-Calling `next` will release a single paused value to a single subscription.
+Calling `step` will release a single paused notification.

 <a name="module-let"></a>